Ideal cotorsion theories in triangulated categories

 Let $C$ be a compact object and $\xi:C\to X$ a homomorphism.
 By Lemma \ref{lema-fantome-relative-pc} we obtain that $\psi \xi\in \CT(\CB,\CP)$, hence $g\mu\psi \xi=\alpha\psi \xi=0$.
 Therefore $\mu\psi \xi$ factorizes through $f$, hence $\nu\mu\psi\xi$ factorizes through $\varphi$.
 But $\varphi$ is a phantom and $C$ is compact, and this implies $\nu\mu\psi\xi=0$.
 Then $\nu\mu\psi\in\mathcal{P}h$, hence $\gamma_A\psi$ is a phantom.
 By \cite[Corollary 2.5]{Krause-tel} we obtain $H(\gamma_A\psi)=0$, and the proof is complete. \end{proof}

-We apply this result for the particular case when $\CB$ is a the kernel of a localizing functor.
-For further reference, let us remark that in this case $\CB$ is a \textsl{localizing subcategory}, i.e. it is a full triangulated subcategory of $\CT$ which is closed under direct sums.
 Let $\CT$ and $\CC$ be compactly generated triangulated categories, and let $F:\CT\to \CC$ be a functor.
 We recall that $F$ is \textsl{a localizing functor} if it has a right adjoint $G:\CC\to \CT$ such that the induced natural transformation $FG\to 1_{\CC}$ is an isomorphism.
 Note that every localizing functor commutes with respect to direct sums.
+We apply Proposition \ref{krause-generalized} for the particular case when $\CB$ is a the kernel of a localizing functor.
+For further reference, let us remark that in this case $\CB$ is a \textsl{localizing subcategory}, i.e. it is a full triangulated subcategory of $\CT$ which is closed under direct sums.

 Let $F:\CT\to \CC$ a localization functor.
 If $G:\CC\to \CT$ is its right adjoint and $\eta:1_\CT\to GF$ is the induced natural transformation then for every $X\in \CT$ we can fix a triangle Applying $F$ we obtain that $F(\eta_X)$ is an isomorphism, and it follows that $F(X')=0$, hence $X'\in \CB$.